shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 over my other creative work (whose products
 [are often sexualised](https://www.shlomifish.org/meta/FAQ/featuring_sexy_women_and_girls.xhtml) ).

-I tried searching for "shlomi fish" and that girl's given name on google in February 2021 and didn't find anything relevant.
+I tried searching for "Shlomi Fish" and that girl's given name on Google in February 2021 and didn't find anything relevant.

 I think this story uncovered some misfeatures of the financial system.